spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vmo-profile.md

 10. Review the profile and click **Finish Configuration**.

-11. Apply the profile to your MAAS cluster.
+11. Apply the profile to your cluster.

 <!-- IDP options are as follows: